 Anne Campion, Manufacturing Lead

 Anne leads the Business Growth Hub’s Manufacturing Service and is dedicated to supporting the growth of the manufacturing sector.
-She is a highly experienced operational and programme manager, with over 15 years’ experience leading programmes at The Manufacturing Institute.
+She is a highly experienced operational and programme manager, with over 18 years’ experience leading programmes at The Manufacturing Institute prior to joining the Business Growth Hub in 2016.